Shark Tank Statistics: 45.3% Female Entrepreneurs Secured Deals on Shark Tank

 success rate and participation in season 11 sharktankinsights.com

 Out of 120 entrepreneurs participating in Shark Tank Season 11, 78 were men, while 42 were women.
 The popular 7:13 ratio continued.
 The success rate of both genders was neck-to-neck this Season.
-Almost 46% of men-led businesses got the deals as opposed to 48% of female success rate.
+Almost 46% of men-led businesses got the deals as opposed to 48% of female-led businesses.

-The composition and type of deals remained similar to the preceding seasons as the average equity ask remained at 25%, and the royalty deals were the second most popular investment type.
+The composition and type of deals remained similar to the preceding seasons, as the average equity ask remained at 25%, and the royalty deals were the second most popular investment type.
+Season 11 of Shark Tank featured 120 entrepreneurs, maintaining the show’s popular pitch gender ratio.
+Men and women achieved virtually neck-and-neck deal success rates, highlighting the consistency and composition of the investment types in the tank.

 Highlights of the Season